princessleia1/pill-pillow/README.md

 # Pill-Pillow
-**Pill-Pillow** is an app or Fitbit OS for displaying Medications in a List Format.
+**Pill-Pillow** is an app for Fitbit OS for displaying Medications in a List Format.
 This app uses [Fitbit SDK V3.1.0](https://github.com/Fitbit).
-Work In Progress.

 ## Devices
 **Pill-Pillow** is built for Fitbit Devices: Ionic (348x250) and Versa (300x300).